All orders are preorders! Please check here for updates regarding development and shipping.

 What SSDs are compatible?

-Any M.2 2242 PCI-E based SSD.
+Any M.2 2242 (or smaller) PCI-E based SSD.
 SATA drives are not supported.
-The current compatible list is as follows:
+Some compatible drives include the following:

 - Toshiba RC100 (up to 480GB)